 Led by experienced, knowledgeable, and personable naturalists like David Herlocker, these hikes allow everyone in the family to get up-close-and-personal with insects, reptiles, spiders, birds, and other flora and fauna that call Marin County home.
 The programs are really fascinating and will make you look at our open spaces in a completely different way.

 If you haven't taken advantage of one of these programs yet, you should really think about doing so—after all, they're absolutely free to attend.
-Upcoming Nature for Kids outings for spring 2017 include exploring Stafford Lake on Thursday, April 13 and a visit to Indian Valley on Monday, May 29 (both in Novato).
+Upcoming Nature for Kids outings for winter 2018 include a visit to Indian Valley Open Space Preserve on Monday, February 19 and a hike on Mount Burdell on Thursday, March 8.
 There is usually at least one Nature for Kids Hike per month; check their calendar for a complete schedule.